Amoeba AI

 Problem

-Currently, there exists too many ways to make an exploration.
-There is no clear distinction between explorations that is led by Amoeba and a pure custom exploration by the user.
+Currently, there exist too many ways to make an exploration.
+There is no clear distinction between explorations that are led by Amoeba and a pure custom exploration by the user.
 Most marketers are not technical, and are unsure how to start exploring their data.

-• Chat field as landing page, emphasize Amoeba-driven explorations
+• Chat field as landing page, emphasizing Amoeba-driven explorations

 • Latest Explorations section with easily accessible exploration projects